logo

 Farm policy and infrastructure

 • The farm aims to operate a system 3 production system, the aim of having less than 2 t DM/ha of imported feed.
 Pasture harvested in 2021/22 was 11.9t DM/ha.
+The average for the last two seasons is 14.0 t DM/ha.

 • Imported feed is fed in shed, (both sheds have in shed feeders).
 The maize and silage is fed in paddock on the original farm and on a small concrete pad in troughs on the new farm.